Skip to main content

 • The controls can feel awkward, especially on PC, as the game seems better suited for touch devices, leading to potential gameplay issues.

-• Some players find the game repetitive and lacking in depth, with a gameplay loop that can become monotonous after a few hours.
+• Some players find the game repetitive and lacking in depth, with a gameplay loop that may not hold their interest beyond the initial stages.

 • “It has cute graphics, a catchy tune (only one though), and most importantly fun and addictive gameplay!”